ocku/nickname/README.md

 ## Requirements

-This library requires Node LTS to work.
+This library requires Node LTS (>=22.11.0) to work.

+## Release schedule

+Releases are published on a bimonthly basis, occurring on the 1st and 15th of each month, provided there are updates or changes to include.

+In the event of a security issue, a release will be issued immediately, regardless of the regular release schedule.